Getting Started with Python

 - Intro to Programming Course to understand the basics of programming.

-With the Finance Database I wanted to see if I could create a database that would allow me to find the products that I could then use with the functions of the Finance Toolkit.
+With the Finance Database, I aimed to create a database to find products compatible with the Finance Toolkit functions.

 Installing and Working with Python